 Payment of Interest.
 Some bonds are interest-bearing.
 For interest-bearing bonds, interest will be computed as provided in the applicable prospectus supplement.
 If the date of any payment, whether for interest, principal, maturity or redemption, is a Saturday, Sunday or other day on which the fiscal agent is authorized or required by law to be closed, payment will be made on the next business day, and no interest will accrue for the intervening period.
 Israel and the fiscal agent will treat the person or entity whose name is registered in the bond register maintained by the fiscal agent, in the case of a book-entry bond, or, inscribed on the face of the bond, in the case of a physical bond, as the absolute owner of the bond for all purposes, including receiving payment for the bond and interest payments, and neither Israel nor the fiscal agent will be affected by any notice to the contrary.
 Payments will be paid by check mailed to the bond owner at the address listed in the bond register or into a bank account held by the owner of the bond.
 In the case of bonds issued in the name of more than one holder, payment may be made in the names of all such holders.
-A trustee or other legal representative of a bond owner who has died will succeed to all the rights of a deceased bond owner.
+A trustee or other legal representative will succeed to all rights of a non-individual bond owner that has dissolved or terminated.
+An executor, administrator or other legal representative of a bond owner who has died will succeed to all the rights of a deceased bond owner.
 If any interest is not punctually paid, Israel will notify the fiscal agent of the amount of defaulted interest proposed to be paid on each bond and the date of such payment.
 The fiscal agent will then notify the bond owners of the proposed payment, and pay bond owners the defaulted interest.